Permafrost/TundraTN/README.md

 // Sets user status on the given Trading Networks document. tundra.tn.document.status:set($bizdoc, $status);

-// Returns the Trading Networks document type associated with the given ID as an
+// Returns the Trading Networks document type associated with the given ID or name
-// IData document.
+// as an IData document.
 //
 // Use this service in preference to WmTN/wm.tn.doctype:view, as the WmTN service
 // returns an object of type com.wm.app.tn.doc.BizDocType which, despite looking
 // like one, is not a normal IData document and therefore causes problems in
 // Flow services.
-For example, you cannot branch on fields in the faux document. tundra.tn.document.type:get($id);
+For example, you cannot branch on fields in the faux document. tundra.tn.document.type:get($id, $name);

 // Returns the parsing schema associated with the given Trading Networks document type. tundra.tn.document.type.schema:get($type);